valecarriero/wikidata-emerging-patterns/README.md

 # Wikidata Music Statistical Patterns
-This repository contains the code for extracting statistical patterns from a subgraph of Wikidata and experiments focusing on a subgraph about the music domain.
+This repository contains the code for extracting statistical patterns from a subgraph of Wikidata and the results of the experiments focusing on a subgraph about the music domain.

 These patterns are expressed in the form `< domain, property, range >` triplets, where `domain` is the type (`wdt:P31`) of the subject and `range` is either the type of the object (when the object is a `wikibase-item`) or the wikidata `data type`.